 If you buy after July, your tickets will arrive about two weeks before your first concert.
 If there isn’t enough time to mail them before your series begins, you’ll be able to pick them up at the Box Office starting 90 minutes before your first concert.

 You’ll get the best discounts by subscribing to a series of concerts, available in fixed packages of three or more tickets.
 Subscribers receive the lowest ticket prices, plus early access to added programs throughout the year.

 The main Smith Auditorium entrance is accessible via a ramp.
-ADA seating is available on the orchestra level of the auditorium at all concertss – just let the Ticket Office know when you buy your tickets.
+ADA seating is available on the orchestra level of the auditorium at all concerts – seats are indicated with a wheelchair symbol online.
 A shuttle is also available from the parking lot to the concert hall.